My Approach to Learning Design

 Cycling reflection into action so learning remains responsive and alive.

-This lens asks how feedback, iteration, and care are built into the work over time rather than treated as afterthoughts.
+It asks how feedback, iteration, and care are built into the work over time — not treated as afterthoughts.

 transformative